elimbaum/eecs-senior-project/notes.md

 Carrying over from reading notes – llvm for grad students.

 Got a lot working today.
 Among issues: Function arguments will be numbered incorrectly.
 Instead, use CallInst args.
 Iterators are simply pointers to objects.
 Global variables are themselves pointers – they have to be loaded first, then GEP’d.
 But now… that’s a working prototype.
 Amazing!

+To do CBLAS, need to know signature of each function. is that in LLI? ok, technically function signature is in the IR, but I won’t know anything about it – is this X or Y? don’t want to be guessing. so the pass needs to include the header, I guess.
+That’s interesting. need to get a representation of the header file in code.
+Maybe name matching is the best.
+Can this be automated? header file parser sounds gross. temporarily, at least just use a dictionary indexed on function name mapping to vector of arguments (enum)

 ### OLD FU Notes